 How to see WiFi passwords on iPhone and iPad

 iOS devices will have nearly the same interface.
-Therefore, the way to see WiFi passwords on iPhone and iPad is similar.
+Therefore, the way to see WiFi passwords on iPhones and iPads is similar.

 Note that you must be from iOS 16 or later to see WiFi passwords on your iPhone or iPad (notice from Apple).
 Anyone still on iOS 15 or below, please upgrade.